gioblu/PJON/src/strategies/README.md

 ### What is a Strategy?
-A strategy is an abstraction layer which role is to physically transmit data.
+A strategy is an abstraction layer used to physically transmit data.
 Thanks to the strategies PJON can operate transparently on a wide range of media and protocols.
 Take a look at the [strategies video introduction](https://www.youtube.com/watch?v=yPu45xoAHGg) for a brief showcase of their features.

 | Strategy      | Physical layer | Protocol | Pins needed   |
 | ------------- | -------------- | -------- | ------------- |